carpentries/instructor-training/_episodes/02-practice-learning.md

     (This motivates the pipe-and-filter model.)

 These two examples illustrate something else as well.
-Learning consists of more than "just" building mental models and adding information to them;
+Learning consists of more than "just" adding information to mental models;
 creating linkages between concepts and facts is at least as important.
-Telling people that they should not repeat things, and that they should try to think in terms of little pieces loosely joined, both set the stage for discussing functions.
+Telling people that they should not repeat things, and that they should try to think (by analogy) in terms of little pieces loosely joined, both set the stage for discussing functions.
 Explicitly referring back to pipes and filters in the shell when introducing functions helps solidify both ideas.

 > ## Meeting Learners Where They Are
-> One of the strengths of Carpentries workshops is that we meet learners where they are at.
+> One of the strengths of Carpentries workshops is that we meet learners *where they are*.
 Carpentries Instructors
 > strive to help learners
 > progress from whatever starting point they happen to be at, without making anyone
 > feel inferior about their current practices or skillsets.
 We do this in part by teaching relevant and useful skills